Hendrix Greyson

 Hendrix Greyson is a fictional character from the Australian television soap opera Neighbours, played by Ben Turland.
 Turland's manager did not tell him that he was not what the producers were looking for when he submitted a self-tape.
 However, he received an audition a week later and was flown to Melbourne from Sydney for a chemistry read with members of the cast.
 Three days later, he was informed that he had been cast as Hendrix.
 He joined the main cast in his first ongoing television role.
 He made his first appearance during the episode broadcast on 13 September 2019.
 Hendrix was introduced as the estranged son of Pierce Greyson (Tim Robards).
 His arrival led to further exploration of Pierce's backstory and established a new family unit in the serial.

 The character was initially portrayed as an entitled, confident, 17 year old with a bad attitude.
 Turland enjoyed playing Hendrix bratty side, but tried to make him lovable and likeable.
 Hendrix's bad behaviour is linked to the hurt caused by his father's absence in his life.
 Hendrix eventually starts to grow up and is seen owning his mistakes.
 He also drops the "rich kid" act and is more open with his kind hearted and vulnerable sides.
 The character's early storylines often explored his bad behaviour and the poor relationship he has with his father.
-He makes romantic towards Pierce's partner Chloe Brennan's (April Rose Pengilly) and crashes his car, which endangers Harlow Robinson (Jemma Donovan).
+He makes romantic advances towards Pierce's partner Chloe Brennan's (April Rose Pengilly) and crashes his car, which endangers Harlow Robinson (Jemma Donovan).
 Pierce and Chloe's engagement causes Hendrix to feel left out and Turland explained he just wants his father to himself, but he is also struggling with his feelings for Chloe, whom he later kisses.
 The embarrassment leads Hendrix to move out and try to flee town on the day of the wedding.
 Producers later introduced the character's mother Lisa Rowsthorn (Jane Allsop), which continued exploration of the Greyson family's backstory and sees Hendrix reach a turning point in which he goes from brat to adult.